Woman dances her way through labor pains at Pennsylvania hospital

 Midwife Christa Bamburg said a big part of pain management is distraction.

-"It gives you the chance to not focus only on the pain, and when you're on the bed it's easy to focus on that," Bamburg said.
+"It gives you the chance to not focus only on the pain and when you're on the bed it's easy to easy to focus on that," Bamburg said.

 "It's a stressful process seeing your significant other in a lot of pain, and there's nothing you can really do about it so this is awesome," Emily's husband Mo Kahn said.